awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-canned-policy.md

 ### Creating a Policy Statement for a Signed URL That Uses a Canned Policy<a name="private-content-canned-policy-creating-policy-statement"></a>

 When you create a signed URL using a canned policy, the `Signature` parameter is a hashed and signed version of a policy statement\.
 For signed URLs that use a canned policy, you don't include the policy statement in the URL, as you do for signed URLs that use a custom policy\.
-To create the policy statement, perform the following procedure\.
+To create the policy statement, perform the following procedure\.<a name="private-content-canned-policy-creating-policy-statement-procedure"></a>

 **To create the policy statement for a signed URL that uses a canned policy**